Jeff Dobberpuhl, Darell Hardy & Will Hindmarch (Fantasy Flight Games)

 Redline takes place in the post-apocalyptic future.
 The world is largely wasteland, populated by roving gangs, warlords, tiny communities, bombed out ruins and mutants.
 The players are a band of hard-bitten survivors roaming the wastes and living by their wits, guns and vehicles, for ah la Mad Max, fuel is one of the most precious resources.

-On to character generation; You will be pleased to note races have been replaced with Backgrounds, which are like races only with some extra class abilities (neat!).
-You can choose from Bornagains (religious dudes that hate muties), Bygones (dudes that try to preserve the past and draw on its knowledge), Drifters (Lone ranger kind of guys), Ferals (dudes that grew up in the few remaining Green Zones, who are primitive even for the post-apocalypse), Rejects (filthy mutants with immunity to the mutating effects of the Creep) and Savants (Idiot Savants that excel in a few skills but suck in whole categories of other skills [insert stereotypical gamer joke here chortle-snortjoy].
-All of these have great race differentiation and should produce a variety of play experiences, thus all is well.
+You will be pleased to note races have been replaced with Backgrounds, which are like races only with some extra class abilities (neat!).
+You can choose from Bornagains (religious dudes that hate muties), Bygones (dudes that try to preserve the past and draw on its knowledge), Drifters (Lone ranger kind of guys), Ferals (dudes that grew up in the few remaining Green Zones, who are primitive even by post-apocalyptic standards), Rejects (filthy mutants with immunity to the mutating effects of the Creep) and Savants (Idiot Savants that excel in a few skills but suck in whole categories of other skills [insert stereotypical gamer joke here chortle-snortjoy]).
+All have great race differentiation and should produce a variety of play experiences, thus all is well.